ozfortress/ozfortress_docs/docs/rules/global.md

 ## 1. Seasonal Leagues
 ### 1.1.
 Regular Season
-Regular seasons are split into skill brackets (referred to as divisions) depending on the number of teams that sign up, the format itself, and length of the competition.
+Regular seasons are divided into skill brackets, referred to as divisions, depending on the number of teams that sign up, the competition format, and the length of the competition.

-For regular season length, further information on the bracket systems used & Weekly Fixtures, see each formats respective ruleset for more information:
+For further information regarding season length, the bracket system used, and weekly fixtures, refer to the respective ruleset for more information.

 - [Sixes](/rules/sixes/#1-regular-season)
 - [Highlander](/rules/highlander/#1-regular-season)